Vibhanshusingh-001/MetaOmics-ML/Bioinfopipelines/miniconda/readme.md

 - Docker virtualizes the operating system itself to run entire applications in isolated containers.

 For managing individual bioinformatics tools and their dependencies, Miniconda is typically the more direct and often preferred solution.
 For deploying complete pipelines or applications across different systems, Docker offers a more comprehensive approach.

-The primary focus of this tutorial will be on mastering Miniconda and its application in bioinformatics, delving into the practical aspects of installing and using it to manage essential bioinformatics tools.
-Understanding Miniconda is a fundamental skill for conducting reproducible, efficient, and well-organized bioinformatics analyses.